FormosanBank/FormosanBank/README.md

 # Quality Control

-This directory contains a set of Python scripts and resources for quality control (QC) and data processing for Formosan Bank, focusing on things orthography chceks, validation, cleaning data, etc. The intended use of each script and its functionality is outlined below.
+This directory contains a set of Python scripts and resources for quality control (QC) and data processing for Formosan Bank, focusing on things orthography chceks, validation, cleaning data, etc. The intended use of each script and its functionality is outlined below:

 ---